jggarrett23/PACMAn/README.md

                     file_refit='on_change')

 ```
-**NOTE**: Before running any of the scripts make sure to set the current project to *Pacman.Rproj*.
+**NOTE**: Before running any of the scripts make sure to set the current project to *PACMAn.Rproj*.
 This will ensure that your working directory is set to the repository folder.

 If either the predictors included in the model, priors, or the data are changed, then a new model will be created.
 Once the model has been loaded, the posteriors for the beta weight on each predictor can be extracted: